sonic-net/SONiC/doc/acl/Extend-L3V6ACLs.md

 ### Overview

-This document describes the orchagent support by which user created L3 ACL table and L3V6 ACL tables are combined into a single SAI/ASIC ACL table on platforms optimized for this feature.
+This document describes the orchagent support by which user can create a  new ACL table of type L3V4V6 on platforms that support this feature.

 In several ASICs,  IPv4 and IPv6 ACL rules can be supported in the same ACL table.
-Further, in many hardware, when the hardware tables (TCAMs) are configured to match IPv6 addresses, the hardware can use the same resources to match the corresponding IPv4 packet fields without incurring additional hardware resources.
+Further, in many hardware, when the hardware tables (TCAMs) are configured to match IPv6 addresses, the hardware can use the same resources to match the corresponding IPv4 packet fields without incurring additional hardware resources (like TCAM width).
 For example, IPv6 Destination address (128b) and IPv4 Destination address (32b) keys can be fit using only 128 bits instead of 128 + 32bits.

 <p align=center>